Daisy Conroy, Chairman, Bassett House School

 Anna Gahan, Trustee Bassett House School

 Anna is a big advocate of positive parenting and passionate about the Bassett House ethos of ‘happy children’ above all else.
-Anna has one daughter who is currently in year one.
+Anna has one daughter, who is currently in Year 3.
 When not at work or supervising homework, Anna is a keen gardener and enjoys tending an urban garden and passing on her love of nature to the next generation.

 Ewen Scott, Trustee Basset House School

-After studying philosophy at university, he decided to do a law conversion course and pursued a career in law.
-Ewen is now a partner in a city law firm and juggles this (with the help of his wife, of course!) with being a father to three noisy and energetic boys.
-Two of the boys are currently in year 2 of Bassett House, with the third due to start in September 2018.
+After studying philosophy at university, he decided to do a law conversion course and pursue a career in law.
+Ewen is now a partner in a City law firm and juggles this (with the help of his wife, of course!) with being a father to three noisy and energetic boys.
+Two of the boys are in Year 3 at Bassett House School, with the third in Reception.

 Alexa Koch, Trustee Orchard House School

-Alexa has two children – the younger at Bassett House School.
+Alexa has two children – the younger at Orchard House School, the elder an alumnus of Bassett House School.
 Originally from Germany, she has lived in London since 1994.

-Having worked as a graphic designer for educational publishers and banks in the City for many years, Alexa has now started a business with her friend designing unique baby grows.
+Having worked as a graphic designer for educational publishers and banks in the City for many years, Alexa has a business with her friend designing unique baby grows.

-She has brought to the trust her knowledge of Bassett House, where she has had children as pupils for over five years, and her design skills, drawn upon by the trust to shape the various literature and communications pieces it requires.
+She has brought to the trust her knowledge of House Schools Group’s schools, where she has had children as pupils for many years, and her design skills, drawn upon by the trust to shape the various literature and communications pieces it requires.

 Alexa loves travelling with her family whenever she can.
 Recent adventures have included camping on the Isles of Scilly and riding in Tuscany.